AbhishekMahadik/AbhishekMahadik/README.md

 **AbhishekMahadik/AbhishekMahadik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-Hi i am abhishek mahadik a final year it engineering student.
+Hi, I am abhishek mahadik a final year it engineering student.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning SQL, Python.
 - 👯 I’m looking to collaborate on ...